60 Hudson Street

 60 Hudson Street, formerly known as the Western Union Building, is a 24-story telecommunications building in the Tribeca neighborhood of Manhattan in New York City.
 Built in 1928–1930, it was one of several Art Deco-style buildings designed by Ralph Thomas Walker of Voorhees, Gmelin and Walker for telecommunications in the early 20th century.
 60 Hudson Street spans the entire block between Hudson Street, Thomas Street, Worth Street, and West Broadway.

 60 Hudson Street is 371 ft tall.
 Its design shows the influence of Dutch and German Expressionism, with Art Deco detailing.
 The building's shape features asymmetrical massing and numerous setbacks.
 The brick facade uses a gradient color scheme with nineteen distinct hues, moving from darker shades to lighter ones as the building rises, and several ornate entrances at ground level lead to a barrel-vaulted brick lobby.

 60 Hudson Street was initially the headquarters of Western Union, and its construction was commissioned by Western Union president Newcomb Carlton.
 The building was described as the world's largest telegraph building upon its opening and served as the combined headquarters for all of Western Union's divisions, which were scattered across New York City prior to the building's completion.
-Though Western Union relocated elsewhere in 1973, its former headquarters remains a communications center, and since the late 20th century, has housed a colocation center, making it one of the most important Internet hubs in the world.
+Though Western Union relocated elsewhere in 1973, its former headquarters remain a communications center, and since the late 20th century, has housed a colocation center, making it one of the most important Internet hubs in the world.
 The exterior and lobby were designated as official New York City landmarks in 1991.

 Architecture

 60 Hudson Street is 371 ft tall and contains 24 stories.
 It occupies a trapezoidal plot measuring 193 ft on Hudson Street to the west, 180 ft on West Broadway to the east, 254 ft on Thomas Street to the south, and 329 ft on Worth Street to the north.
 The Worth and Thomas Street elevations are parallel to each other and perpendicular to the West Broadway elevation.
 The Hudson Street elevation runs diagonally, intersecting both Worth and Thomas Streets.

 The building was designed by Ralph Walker of Voorhees, Gmelin and Walker in the Art Deco style.
-60 Hudson Street was the third Art Deco building in the New York City area that Walker designed, after the Barclay–Vesey Building (1927) and New Jersey Bell Headquarters Building (1929); it was followed by 1 Wall Street (1931) and 32 Avenue of the Americas (1932), as well as telephone buildings in Upstate New York.
+60 Hudson Street was the third Art Deco building in the New York City area that Walker designed, after the Barclay–Vesey Building (1927) and New Jersey Bell Headquarters Building (1929); it was followed by 101 Willoughby Street and 1 Wall Street (1931) and 32 Avenue of the Americas (1932), as well as telephone buildings in Upstate New York.
 Within the New York City area, McKenzie, Voorhees & Gmelin designed numerous other buildings for AT&T or its affiliates during the same time span.
 60 Hudson Street was one of several technologically advanced headquarters erected in the mid-20th century for communications and utility companies in the U.S. Unlike the AT&T buildings, 60 Hudson Street lacks a unified iconography in its ornamentation.